nabil1440/nabil1440/README.md

 ### Hi there 👋

 #### What am I doing these days?
-I usually work on web apps.
-I'm having to write Java this semester.
-Also, currently I'm working on expanding my skills to Machine Learning and WebRTC.
+A lot of full stack.
+Also eyeing for PWA and WASM for now.

 ### My current tech stack:
-#### Node JS, Express JS, PostgreSQL, React
+#### Node JS, Express JS, PostgreSQL, Next JS

 ### Other tools I use:
-#### Mongo DB, Firebase, Postman, Next JS, Redux, Context, Strapi
+#### Mongo DB, Firebase, Postman, React JS, Next JS, Redux, Context, Strapi.

 ### [My website](https://codesphear.com)